chrishoermann/zod-prisma-types/packages/generator/Readme.md

 });
 ```

+> Please be aware that you have to add an additional level to relative imports if you use the `useMultipleFiles` option.

 ## Custom type error messages

 To add custom zod-type error messages to your validator you can add them via `@zod.[key]({ ...customTypeErrorMessages }).[validator key]`.
 The custom error messages must adhere to the following type: